Wednesday, September 23, 2020

 More precisely, לתכן עולם במלכות ש-די is a compound phrase constructed from the last words of that verse -- לתכן עולם follows תִּכּוֹן תֵּבֵל -- combined with the biblical usage תכון מלכות (e.g., I Sam.
 20:31; I Kings 2:12), the establishment of a permanent dynasty or kingdom.

-But no matter how you spell the word in Alenu, the current usage of Tikkun Olam represents a noble effort that, in manageable portions, is much more practical to implement than bringing God's kingdom down to earth.
+But no matter how you spell the word in Aleinu, the current usage of Tikkun Olam represents a noble effort that, in manageable portions, is much more practical to implement than bringing God's kingdom down to earth.
 Quite possibly, the two programs are effectively the same.

 Tuesday, September 15, 2020